valorisa/socat-1.8.0.3_for_Windows/examples.md

-Here are the 10 examples of using `socat` in English:
+Here are 10 examples of using `socat`:

 ---